BaFin - Navigation & Service

 BaFin does not recruit consumers to test accounts

-BaFin has also become aware of a number of cases in which companies dishonestly advertise jobs in “Treuhandservice” (escrow services).
+BaFin has also become aware of an increasing number of cases in which companies dishonestly advertise jobs in “Treuhandservice” (escrow services).
 We would like to make it clear that, contrary to the information provided in these job adverts, BaFin does not register or manage escrow accounts.
 Applicants in these cases are asked to use their own accounts for the onward transfer of funds gained through criminal activities.
-Consumers who work in these "escrow services" may themselves be committing a crime.
+Consumers who work in these “escrow services” may themselves be committing a crime.

 Consumers must be vigilant